watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

   > - Upload starter kit .json actions files to the new assistant.
   > - [Copy the actions from the new assistant to your main assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-copy-action)

+> ⛔️
+> **Caution**

-- Under "Variables"/"Created by you" (within the Actions page), you must also set `watsonx_project_id` to the [watsonx project id](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html) that you want to use for answer generation.
+- Under "Variables"/"Created by you" (within the Actions page), you must set `watsonx_project_id` to the [watsonx project id](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html) that you want to use for answer generation.

 **NOTE**: If you import the actions _before_ configuring the extensions, you will see some errors on the actions because it could not find the extensions.
 Simply configure the extensions as described above and re-import the action JSON file.